SysKitTeam/docs-spdockit/known-issues/distributed-cache.md

 ---
-Title: Distributed Cache Loading Issue
+title: Distributed Cache Loading Issue
 description: This article explains loading issue when Distributed Cache settings cannot be loaded onto a server because that is not part of a Distributed Cache Cluster.
+author: Iva Novoselic
+date: 25/5/2017
 ---

 __Summary:__ SPDocKit does not load Distributed Cache settings data and displays a warning message during the load: